 Ellen has served on more than 10 private and public company boards (including CWT, Extended Stay America, PROS, Farelogix, Travel & Transport, and Routehappy), primarily in the travel technology and hospitality industries.
 She currently serves on the board and chairs the Human Resources & Compensation committee for CWT, a Business-to-Business travel management platform, as well as sitting on the Technology Committee.
 She also serves on the board and chairs the Audit Committee for Sojern, a direct demand engine for travel.
 She serves an advisor to three venture capital companies: Thayer Ventures, a venture fund focused on early-stage travel/transportation tech companies, Derive Ventures, an early-stage venture capital firm investing in the travel and hospitality technology, and Wayfare, a seed-stage venture fund focused on hospitality and travel tech.
 Additionally, she is an advisor to multiple travel technology start-up companies.

-She is a lifetime member of the Advisory Council of the McCombs School of Business at the University of Texas at Austin.
-She served for eight years on the board North Texas Public Broadcasting, chairing the finance committee and serving on the Executive Committee for four years.
+Ellen’s unwavering dedication to philanthropic endeavors underscores her holistic approach to making a positive impact within and beyond the business realm.
+Ellen is a lifetime member of the Advisory Council of the McCombs School of Business at the University of Texas at Austin.
+She served for eight years on the board of North Texas Public Broadcasting, chairing the finance committee, and serving on the Executive Committee.
 She served on the board of Trustees of Preston Hollow Presbyterian School for 6 years, including as Vice President.
-She was on the board of the National Business Travel Association Foundation for three years and served for two years as its chair, and has served several terms on the Business Travel News Advisory Board.
-She has twice served as a mentor at Menttium, an organization dedicated to improving professional performance of high potential female executives through mentoring.
+She was on the board of the National Business Travel Association Foundation for three years and served for two years as its chair and served several terms on the Business Travel News Advisory Board.
+She has also served as a mentor at Menttium, an organization dedicated to improving professional performance of high potential female executives.